 But how easy is it to always do the right thing?

 Fable is still a beloved franchise, despite the abrupt closure of Lionhead in 2016, seemingly grinding any future developments to a halt.
 Microsoft bought the studio out though so thankfully, there might be a glimpse of light at the end of the tunnel for fans.
 Especially those who loved Fable 2 and 3.
-There’s been whispering of a Fable 4, but I’ll believe it when I see it.
+There’s been whispering of a Fable 4, but nothing concrete yet.

 *Update: A Fable reboot is happening!
 Check out this page for more information.
-I know I’ll be keeping my eyes peeled for future announcements on the new evolution of the beloved franchise on Xbox.
+I’ll be keeping my eyes peeled for future announcements on the new evolution of the beloved franchise on Xbox.

 There’s no danger of me falling out of love with roleplaying games any time soon.
 There are also some other major franchises in the RPG category that I haven’t included here because, for me, these four will probably always hold the top spots.
 I’d love to hear what your choices would be though!

 Let me know in the comments what your top four recommended roleplaying games would be.
-You might also enjoy this post on gaming Instagrams to help you grow.
+You might also enjoy this post on life sim games to help escape real life and this list of indie games for creative writers.

 I don’t really play games any more but I know of all of these so I think you’ve picked well – classics that are hugely popular, like Elder Scrolls, that I agree will age very well!